nbarc888/507_assign_2/readme.md

    ```bash
    python src/import_csv.py
    ```
-4. Open db file in DB Browser for SQlite and run scripts on sql/analysis.sql
+4. Open db file in DB Browser for SQlite
+5. To create and run queries input click on execute SQL and input the scripts seen in analysis.sql .
+Note: RUN ONLY QUERY CODE AT A TIME

-### Alternate way to generate db via google colab
+#### Alternate way to generate db via google colab
 1. Upload patients.csv into colab notebook
 2. Input following codes
    ```bash